airshipit/shipyard/docs/source/client_user_guide.rst

 Preparation
   The site is assembled, racking, and wiring is completed, and the hardware is readied for operation.
 The ``Genesis Node`` is preinstalled with an (Ubuntu 16.04) image.
-The Promenade_ genesis process similar to the basic-ucp_ process is configured on  and then run on the ``Genesis Node``.
+Airship is deployed; See :ref:`shipyard_deployment_guide`

-  At this point, the UCP is ready for use.
+  At this point, Airship is ready for use.
 This is the when the Shipyard API is available for use.

 Load Configuration Documents